horacioh/talks/design-systems-for-developers.md

 ## Extra info

-I think that there's a need for developers and designers to communicate in a way both understand we are trying to sole the same problem with different techniques and solutions.
+I think that there's a need for developers and designers to communicate in a way both understand we are trying to solve the same problem with different techniques and solutions.

 ## tags